jameel-institute/daedalus/README.md

 in the package, into the model (see the [‘Get started’ vignette](daedalus.html) for more details).

-The model runs for 300 timesteps (assumed to be days) by default.
+The model runs for 300 timesteps (days), and simulates an early-stage Covid-19-like pandemic by default.

 ``` r
 library(daedalus)